-Steroids have been used for a long time with only small risks.
+Steroids have been used for a long time and they are thought to be safe.
 Around a quarter of medicines used in pain medicine are unlicensed - this means that the medicine has not been approved by a regulatory body for the purpose for which they are to be used.
-Therefore, these steroids cannot be marketed by the pharmaceutical industry.
+Therefore these steroids cannot be marketed by the pharmaceutical industry for spinal injections.
 Medicines will only be licensed if there is a need for a pharmaceutical company to do this as the process of licensing is very expensive.
-Your doctor can discuss this with you further.
+Please speak to your doctor if you would like to receive further information.